-We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company had a deficit of \$11,793,894 and working capital of \$359,968 for the year then ended December 31, 2021.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company has incurred ongoing losses and will continue to incur further losses in the course of developing its business.
+The Company has not yet generated revenue from operations as it is in the exploration stage.
+As at December 31, 2023, the Company had an accumulated deficit of \$11,937,038 and working capital of \$285,454.
 As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.